JRasmusBm/vim-peculiar/README.md

 ## Motivation

-I really _love_ the expressiveness of running normal commands, either over a range of files or matching a search.
+I really _love_ the expressiveness of running normal commands, either over a range of lines or matching a search.
 The original intent of this plugin was to provide a way to run such commands against a text object.

 ## Usage